marckassay/AIT/resources/README.md

+# Resource How-Tos

+## How to set SplashScreen

+`node plugins/cordova-plugin-lottie-splashscreen/hooks/android/copy_build_extras.js`

-# How to Generate Icons for Ionic for Android
+## How to Generate Icons for Ionic for Android

 The gist of this procedure is to use Android Studio to genrate icons and then to copy those files into this Ionic project's `resources/android` directory.